The Clinical Assessment Program is now only offered in the fall of each academic year.

 In order to access the Clinical Assessment Program application portal, you will need to have a Campus Wide Login (CWL) account.
 Select the Basic Account option.

 Important: Are you a returning CAP applicant?
 Are you a current or past UBC student or staff member?
 Or have you already submitted a Graduate Studies application?
 If so, please do not create a new CWL Account as this will delay the processing of your application and result in loss of access to other UBC Systems.
 Instead, log in with your existing CWL.
 If you need assistance with your CWL, contact the IT Helpdesk.

 After you have created a CWL Account, log in to the portal to start your CAP application.

-If you are a resident of British Columbia, please include your Personal Health Number found on your BC Care Card or BC Services Card (or equivalent from the Yukon, Northwest Territories, or Nunavut) on your application.
-Current coverage is required and will be verified by IMG Office.
+If you are a resident of British Columbia, please submit, via a link in the CAP application portal, your Personal Health Number found on your BC Care Card or BC Services Card (or equivalent from the Yukon, Northwest Territories, or Nunavut).
+Current coverage is required and will be verified by the IMGBC Office.

-Applicants are encouraged to use the below checklist to ensure all application information and supporting documentation required are provided to CAP.
+Applicants are encouraged to use the below checklist to ensure all application information and supporting documentation required are provided by the application deadline.